super-flat/lagom-pb/docs/src/main/paradox/write-side.md

 The only function to override is `handle(event: scalapb.GeneratedMessage, state: TState): TState`.
 As one can see the event handler makes available the current state of the aggregate/entity.

+## Journal and Snapshot encryption
+One has the ability to add an encryption Journal and Snapshot persistence.
+This can come in handy in GDPR-like deletion cases and general message security.
+These are the features to expect:
+* It encrypts event and state Any messages in place in the wrapper
+* The encryption happens in the command handler
+* The default behavior is to encrypt nothing in cases where you have not provided encryption.

 ## Aggregate Root
 The aggregate root or model is defined in terms of **_Commands_**, **_Events_**, and **_State_** in the world of ES/CQRS and that has been the approach taken into lagom-pb.
 The aggregate root must extend the `io.superflat.lagompb.AggregateRoot[TState]` where `TState` is the generated scala case class from the state proto definition.
 See [state section](#state).